 - Axle Ratio – The 2019 Ford Ranger is available with a 3.73:1 axle ratio

 - Off-Road Equipment – The base Ford Ranger is not specifically geared for off-road use, although there is a Ford Ranger off-road package that can be added to the 4WD version.
 It includes steel skid plates, a terrain management system that adjusts the throttle and shift points, plus a Trail Control cruise control option.

 Looking at the two, it’s obvious that they’re very similar, offering many of the same features and capabilities.

-What most reviewers of these vehicles do find is that the Ford, while it can be fun off-road with the added options and a better all-around truck, it is not quite as comfortable on the trails as the Gladiator.
+What most reviewers of these vehicles do find is that the Ford Ranger is fun off-road with the added options and a better all-around truck, it is not quite as comfortable on the trails as the Gladiator.

 On the other hand, the Gladiator is more capable on the trails but has less bed space and a lower payload, so it’s not quite as useful as a stand-alone truck.

 Still, the Jeep Gladiator seems to be the best of both worlds by offering more off-road dexterity and options while still offering pick-up truck features.